 Raw Eggs and Raw Milk Cheese

-Classic caesar salad dressing also includes raw egg yolk as well as parmesan cheese, which is traditionally prepared from raw milk, and which you can find here.
+Classic caesar salad dressing also includes raw egg yolk as well as parmesan cheese, which is traditionally prepared from raw milk.
 Raw egg yolk is rich in biotin, choline, when from pasture-raised birds, it is also a good source of the antioxidant beta carotene as well as vitamins A and E.